markedphillips/Exhibits/README.md

 Linux.
 While it should work in Ubuntu, I have not tested it.
 But I will be updating this repo when I get it working on a Synology NAS and Cloudshell2 with additional support with entr.

 [![forthebadge](https://forthebadge.com/images/badges/does-not-contain-treenuts.svg)](https://forthebadge.com)

+**TODO**
+The exhibit coverpages assume you are building from exhibit 1 onward, which means if you just run this script with Ex_005 it will fuck up.
+And I don't care.